stragu/stragu.github.io/cv.md

 : Extensive knowledge of Linux environments and GNU packages : Sound knowledge of Git revision system[^GitHub]
 : Sound knowledge of GIS, using QGIS
-: Sound knowledge of Wordpress and Jekyll publishing software
+: Sound knowledge of Wordpress, Drupal and Jekyll publishing software

 Languages
 : Sound knowledge of R